 - The St. Botolph Aldgate Parish Clerk's Memorandum Books (PCMs), generated within the parish vestry by three consecutive parish clerks in the period late 1586 to mid 1625, are a major source for historians of early modern London.
 They comprise a daily journal of life in the parish that involved the parish authorities, and form an unusually detailed account of a wide range of events.
 Subjects include records of vital events (baptisms, burials and marriages), vestry meetings, litigation involving the parish, the policing of morality within the parish, the provision of sermons and education, charitable activities of the parish and individuals, and so on.
 They have never been edited, and in total run to 2,584 folios, 73,706 lines of text, and 1,326,571 words.
 The scope and scale of the PCMs make them eminently suitable for collaborative editing online, and the IHR’s Centre for Metropolitan History has already produced a full transcript from which to work.

 - Joseph Foster’s Alumni Oxonienses: the Members of the University of Oxford, 1500–1886 was published between 1888 and 1892.
 It inevitably includes leading political and literary figures in British history, and places them in context alongside their less well-known peers.
 The entries, however, are sparse and the opportunities to expand them and to link to other resources such as the Oxford Dictionary of National Biography, creating a much enhanced text, are significant.
 The American Friends of the IHR have agreed to fund the digitisation of the Alumni Oxonienses so that it can be published through BHO and subsequently enhanced and ‘re-edited’.

-For more information about the project, contact the IHR Digital team.
+For more information about the project or to obtain a copy of the data, please contact the IHR Digital team.